MarvDan/devonfw.github.io/modules/ROOT/pages/mrchecker.wiki/README.md

 # Documentation

-We are using [devonfw/docgen](https://github.com/devonfw/docgen) to build our documentation from asciidoc.
+We are using [devonfw/docgen](https://github.com/devonfw/docgen) to build our documentation from adoc.
 ## Usage
 To generate everything we should run: